Esakia Duals of Regular Heyting Algebras: Preliminaries

 \subsection{Semantics for Intermediate Logics}

-Heyting algebras and Esakia Spaces are closely connected to intermediate logics, i.e. logics which lie between intuitionistic and classical propositional logic.
-Let $\at$ be a (countable) set of atomic variables and consider the set of formulas $\langInt$ generated by the following grammar:
+Heyting algebras and Esakia Spaces are closely connected to intermediate logics, namely those logics which lie between intuitionistic and classical propositional logic.
+Let $\at$ be a set of atomic variables and consider the set of formulas $\langInt$ generated by the following grammar:

+where $p\in\at$.
 We write $\ipc$ for intuitionistic logic and $\cpc$ for classical propositional logic.
 There is a standard way to interpret these formulas on Heyting algebras -- see e.g. \cite[Sec.
 7.3]{Zakharyaschev.1997}.
 Given a Heyting algebra $H$ and a map $\mu: \at \to H$ (also called a \emph{valuation}), we can interpret formulas of $\langInt$ on $H$ inductively as follows: